ToshioCP/Gtk4-tutorial/src/sec27.src.md

 It is created when the GtkDrawingArea instance is realized and whenever it is resized.
 Therefore, `surface` isn't NULL usually.
 But if it is NULL, the interpreter won't be called.
-- 18-24: If `surface` points a surface instance and the string `contents` isn't empty, it calls the interpreter.
+- 18-24: If `surface` points to a surface instance and the string `contents` isn't empty, it calls the interpreter.
   - Initializes the lexical analyzer.
   - Calls the parser.
 The parser analyzes the program codes syntactically and generates a tree structured data.
   - If the parser successfully parsed, it calls the runtime routine 'run'.
   - Finalizes the lexical analyzer.
-- 25-29: If `surface` points a surface instance and the string `contents` is empty, it clears the surface `surface`.
+- 25-29: If `surface` points to a surface instance and the string `contents` is empty, it clears the surface `surface`.
 - 31: Frees `contents`.
 - 32: Adds the drawing area widget to the queue to draw.
 - 33: Sets the variable `busy` to FALSE.